cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 * User Authentication - Jenkins can contain sensitive information and allow access to critical systems.
 Proper authentication mechanisms should be in place to prevent unauthorized actions.

+* Jenkins should not allow deployment of malicious builds - Jenkins needs to be able to detect malicious and vulnerable code.
+If either of these issues are detected, automatic deployment should not be completed.

+* Jenkins should be able to protect Jenkins master from malicious builds - Anyone running Jenkins from the master node can make malicious changes to the project.
+This may allow undesired Jenkins activity, and potentially malicious changes across an entire organization.

 ## Motivation for selecting this project